See our Student Resources webpage for information on how to accept your work-study offer, apply for jobs, and other

 - The amount of the FWS that students will actually earn depends on their offer amount and the hours they work each week in a FWS job.

-- Work-study does not pay directly to students’ semester bills but can help with indirect costs.
+- Work-study does not pay directly to students’ semester bills but can help with non billable (indirect) costs.

 - The rate of pay is at least minimum wage.

-- Students cannot work more than twenty hours per week.
+- Students cannot work more than twenty-eight hours per week.

 - Limited federal funding restricts the number of offers.

 - After you accept the offer, you will receive information through your MIX email on how to apply for jobs.

 - If you are not a work-study recipient, learn about other part-time employment opportunities on and off campus on the Career Services website.

 How Do I Become Eligible for FWS?